appsquickly/typhoon/README.md

 * No magic strings - supports IDE refactoring, code-completion and compile-time checking.

 * Provides full-modularization and encapsulation of configuration details - grouping the application assembly details into a single document, with chapters.
+Let your architecture tell a story.

 * Dependencies declared in any order.
 (The order that makes sense to humans).